Teradata/jupyter-demos/README.md

 <a id='xHugging-Face'></a>
 ### Hugging Face

-#### Initiate Parallel CPU Inferencing of Hugging Face Models in Vantage
+#### Initiate Parallel CPU Inferencing of Hugging Face Models in Teradata
-Execute this notebook first to prepare the environment to demonstrate Parallel CPU Inferencing of Hugging Face Models in Vantage<br>
+Execute this notebook first to prepare the environment to demonstrate Parallel CPU Inferencing of Hugging Face Models in Teradata<br>
 [Python Version](./UseCases/Language_Models_InVantage/Initialization_and_Model_Load.ipynb)

-#### RAG Solution with Embedding/Chunking with Vantage and AWS Bedrock
+#### RAG Solution with Embedding/Chunking with Teradata and AWS Bedrock
-Chunk PDFs, run embedding, try vector db style indexing in Vantage and then query Language Model with context/prompts after semantic search<br>
+Chunk PDFs, run embedding, try vector db style indexing in Teradata and then query Language Model with context/prompts after semantic search<br>
 [Python Version](./UseCases/Language_Models_InVantage/RAG_and_Bedrock_QueryPDF.ipynb)

-#### RAG Solution with Vantage Model Catalog and AWS Bedrock
+#### RAG Solution with Teradata Model Catalog and AWS Bedrock
-Explore how to do extract data from metadata tables of Teradata using embedding and vector db style indexing in Vantage and then query LLM with context/prompts to get the details<br>
+Explore how to do extract data from metadata tables of Teradata using embedding and vector db style indexing in Teradata and then query LLM with context/prompts to get the details<br>
 [Python Version](./UseCases/Language_Models_InVantage/RAG_and_Bedrock_Querycatalogue.ipynb)

 #### Semantic Clustering using OpenSource Language Models
-Bring a language model into Vantage and run NLP models in the database<br>
+Bring a language model into Teradata and run NLP models in the database<br>
 [Python Version](./UseCases/Language_Models_InVantage/Semantic_Clustering_Python.ipynb)

 #### Semantic Similarity using OpenSource Language Models